malcsi/malcsi.github.io/about.md

 **I've been a visual artist since elementary school.
-Earlier this year, I became really interested in learning about and developing applications and websites, with a focus on combining my creative background with responsive web designs.**
+Earlier this year, I became heavily interested in learning about and developing applications and websites, with a focus on combining my creative background with responsive web designs.
+I am a quick learner with a flexible mindset willing to overcome challenges and start a new career.
+**

 **I enrolled at The Coders Guild's JAMStack Bootcamp in late May.
 Now I am comfortable dealing with:**